-Energy Files: EON ‘disappointed and frustrated’ that UK weakened air pollution rules
+Energy giant ‘disappointed and frustrated’ that UK weakened pollution rules

 E.ON’s chief executive complained that the UK was trying to weaken its proposed power plant pollution regulations — according to documents acquired via Freedom of Information.